hackutd/jury/docs/docs/reference/envs.md

 PORT=
 ```

 The `JURY_NAME` and `JURY_ADMIN_PASSWORD` are simply the name of the app and the admin password that you are using for local development.
-This doesn't really matter as you are the only one accessing your local instance.
+For development, the values here don't matter that much, but you should remember your admin password to log in (I personally use the classic `admin` password).

 If you are using MongoDB Atlas, you should fill in the `MONGODB_URI` field using the [instructions on the MongoDB Atlas starter guide](https://www.mongodb.com/docs/atlas/getting-started/).
 This is the recommended way to run the application locally.
 If you are instead running MongoDB locally, you will need to define the `MONGODB_USER` and `MONGODB_PASS` fields -- see the [contributing page](/docs/contributing#alternative-offline-database-development) for more details.

-For all email fields, refer to the information in the ["Deploying for your Hackathon"](/docs/intro#email-hosting) page.
+For all email fields, refer to the information in the ["Deploying for your Hackathon"](/usage/deploy#email-hosting) page.

 Finally, the definition of the `PORT` variable is optional -- specify this if you wish to connect to your app on a different port.